 Recently a friend asked me what are the best tools for learning Mandarin and I gave him a long list of apps to download.
 Some free, but most of them are going to cost you a pretty penny.
-Some of them are justifiable because the functionality and usefulness of some apps for Mandarin learning are definitely worth the cost.
+Some of them are justifiably expensive because the functionality and usefulness of some apps for Mandarin learning are definitely worth the cost.
 One such app is Pleco.

 From the picture above, you probably realize it is a Chinese dictionary app.
 However, unlike most dictionary apps, Pleco offers so much more functionality than simply typing in the pinyin of characters into a search bar, it offers a plethora of functions that make this app a simple must purchase for anyone either studying Mandarin, or living in a region where it is the dominant language.